About...

 Debs & Heather (formerly Izzy making a third generation) We have been collectively exhibiting since 2008.
 Our consistent breeds have always been miniature lops and shortly after miniature lion lops.
 Over the years we have also kept Dwarf lops, German lops, Smoke Pearls, Havana's, Satins, Hulstlanders, Miniature Rex and Netherland Dwarfs. |

-About Debs
+About Debs and the rabbits

 I started keeping rabbits and guinea pigs when I went away to boarding school aged eight.
 I enjoyed a natural affinity with animals, one day aspiring to become a vet.